Kuat Sherpa 2.0 Review

 Our Analysis and Test Results

-The Sherpa is a lower priced option to the outrageously expensive Kuat NV.
-It lacks some of the adjustability of the NV but retains the aesthetically pleasing design that Kuat is known for at a lower price point.
-It is lightweight and easy to use, but the lack of adjustability and a maximum tire size of 3" hurt the overall score.
+The Sherpa is a lower-priced option to the outrageously expensive Kuat NV 2.0.
+It lacks some of the adjustability of the NV 2.0 but retains the aesthetically pleasing design that Kuat is known for at a lower price point.
+It's lightweight and easy to use, but the lack of adjustability and a maximum tire size of 3" hurt the overall score.

 Ease of Everyday Use

-Tray style hitch racks like the Sherpa make loading and unloading bikes easy due to their low loading height.
-Beyond the height that the bikes must be lifted too, the ergonomics of the front wheel clamps and rear wheel straps come into play.
-The Sherpa uses the same ratcheting front wheel clamps as the more expensive NV, the arm is easy to release and clamp in place.
+Tray-style hitch racks like the Sherpa make loading and unloading bikes easy due to their low loading height.
+Beyond the height that the bikes must be lifted, the ergonomics of the front wheel clamps and rear wheel straps come into play.
+The Sherpa 2.0 uses the same ratcheting front wheel clamps as the more expensive NV 2.0, the arm is easy to release and clamp in place.
 The front wheel trays on the Sherpa fold closed and must be folded open before use, unlike the other models we tested that have fixed front wheel trays.
-The rear wheel straps pivot to accommodate different wheel base lengths unlike the sliding straps on the Thule T2 Pro XT.
+The rear wheel straps pivot to accommodate different wheelbase lengths unlike the sliding straps on the Thule T2 Pro XT.

-Rather than the now commonplace remote tilt release handle found on the T2 Pro, Yakima Dr. Tray, and the RockyMounts BackStage the Sherpa uses a lever back at the main pivot point.
-When the rack is in the folded up position, the lever can be depressed by pushing it with a foot and pulling the rack down with one hand.
+Rather than the now commonplace remote tilt release handle found on our top-rated models, the Sherpa uses a lever back at the main pivot point.
+When the rack is in the folded-up position, the lever can be depressed by pushing it with a foot and pulling the rack down with one hand.

 The foot release is a nice feature compared to competitors like the T2 Classic, which requires two hands to accomplish the same task.
-When the rack is in the horizontal position, lowering the model becomes a two hand operation as the lever is no longer accessible to release with your foot.
-The remote release handle system on some of the other racks is much easier to use than the Sherpa design, but the foot pedal is an improvement on older models.
+When the rack is in the horizontal position, lowering the model becomes a two-handed operation as the lever is no longer accessible to release with your foot.
+The remote release handle system on some of the other racks is much easier to use than the Sherpa design, but this foot pedal is an improvement on older models.

 Ease of Removal and Storage

-The Sherpa shines here and is one of the highest scoring racks in our review.
-At 32lbs it is the lightest hitch rack in the test.
-Carrying the Sherpa is a pleasure compared to the BackStage which weighs in at 60lbs.
-The Sherpa uses an expanding cam system that is similar to the T2 Pro, but rather than incorporating the lock into the cam system, Kuat sticks with a locking hitch pin for security.
-Storing the Sherpa is more feasible than other racks we tested due to the small overall size and the little weight.
-If you are looking for a hitch rack that is fast and easy to remove the Sherpa is a great option.
+The Sherpa shines here and is one of the highest-scoring racks in our review.
+At 32 lbs, it is the lightest platform hitch rack in the test.
+Carrying the Sherpa is a pleasure compared to some models which weigh nearly twice as much.
+The Sherpa uses an expanding cam system that is similar to the T2 Pro XT, but rather than incorporating the lock into the cam system, Kuat sticks with a locking hitch pin for security.
+Storing the Sherpa is more feasible than other racks we tested due to the smaller overall size and the lighter weight.
+If you remove your bike rack when not in use, the Sherpa is a great option.

 Ease of Assembly

 Our experiences assembling Kuat racks in the past have been a bit frustrating.
-The design of the Sherpa is different than the NV though, and we found it much easier to assemble.
+The design of the Sherpa is different than the NV 2.0 though, and we found it much easier to assemble.
 The NV trays are composed of two separate pieces that attach to the main support arm with two long bolts that are difficult to line up.
-The Sherpa has one piece trays that are much easier to attach to the main support arm.
+The Sherpa has one-piece trays that are much easier to attach to the main support arm.
 In addition to the different design, Kuat ships the Sherpa in an awesome box that aims to assist in the assembly of the rack, by supporting the main frame while the trays are attached.
-Despite the fact that the amount of assembly required the Sherpa was one of the easier contenders to build due to smart packaging and easy to follow directions.
+Despite the amount of assembly required, the Sherpa was one of the easier contenders to build due to smart packaging and easy-to-follow directions.

 To secure the rack to your vehicle, Kuat sticks with the tried and true locking hitch pin.
 We prefer the system used on the T2 Pro, that disables the expanding cam release for ease of use, but there is no disputing that a locking hitch pin works.
-It is just an extra step that is not required with other designs.
+It's just an extra step that is not required with some other designs.

-The Sherpa retails for $498 and is a great value.
-It is around $80 cheaper than the T2 Pro XT and $150 cheaper than the Kuat NV.
-The Sherpa is a solid rack and well worth the asking price assuming you only transport relatively lightweight bikes with tires 3-inches wide or smaller.
+The Sherpa is a solid value.
+It's quite a bit cheaper than the T2 Pro XT and cheaper than the Kuat NV.
+We feel the Sherpa is a solid rack and well worth the asking price assuming you only transport relatively lightweight bikes with tires 3-inches wide or smaller.

 The Sherpa is an awesome competitor and a favorite amongst our testers for its simple, lightweight design.
-It does lack some of the versatility of other racks due to its fixed trays and lack of compatibility with tires larger than 3".
-For those committed to standard tire sizes, the Sherpa is a good rack.
-It should also be on your short list if you frequently remove your rack, or move it between vehicles.
+It does lack some of the versatility of other racks due to its fixed trays, 3-inch maximum tire width, and 40 lbs per bike weight limit.
+For those committed to non-electric bikes and standard tire sizes, the Sherpa is a good rack.
+It should also be on your shortlist if you frequently remove your rack, or move it between vehicles.